mcc85sx/FightingEntropy/readme.md

         [Complete-IISServer] : Completes the installation of an IIS Server for BITS/MDT [Get-Certificate] : Obtains external address, telemetry, to use for certificate generation/AD population [Get-FEModule] : Obtains the FightingEntropy module, and exposes its functions and content.
-      [Get-ServerDependency] : Determines if the current server has installation criteria met [Get-ViperBomb] : Opens the ViperBomb GUI
+      [Get-ServerDependency] : Determines if the current server has installation criteria met (WinADK/WinPE/MDT), installs [Get-ViperBomb] : Opens the ViperBomb GUI
          [Install-IISServer] : Installs the components needed for a BITS/MDT Server [New-ACLObject] : Creates a template of file system permissions that can be applied to a file/folder